Pfed-prog/Ceramic_Unstoppable/README.md

     });
 }
 ```

-To sum up, within DataModels.js we pass the intialized identifiers of the user and query the determenstic Tile connected to the DID of the user:
+To sum up, within DataModels.js we pass the initialized identifiers of the user and query the deterministic Tile connected to the DID of the user:

 ```
 import { useEffect, useState } from 'react';